-Learn to make your home safer if the person with the brain injury wanders in or from the home.
+Learn to make your home safer if the person with the brain injury wanders inside or from the home.

 Diet and Swallowing

 Some people with brain injuries forget about eating.
 If so, help them learn to add extra calories.
-Talk with the doctor if the person is a child.
+Talk with the provider if the person is a child.
 Children need to get enough calories and nutrition to grow.
-Ask the doctor if you need the advice of a dietitian.
+Ask the provider if you need the advice of a dietitian.

 Tips for Daily Life

 Tips for making clothing easier to put on and take off: